stefanov-sm/pg_services/README.md

 SELECT :__LABEL__ AS label, running_number, to_char(running_number, 'FMRN') AS roman_numeral
 FROM t;
 ```
-Besides better readability, extended syntax allows queries to be debugged and optimized in a [SQL client](https://dbeaver.io/) before deployment.
+Besides more clear to read, extended syntax queries are easier to write and optimize in a [SQL client](https://dbeaver.io/) before deployment.
 Service **xt_demo** illustrates the use of extended parameter syntax.
 > [!IMPORTANT]
 > - Service manifests and SQL query files must be UTF-8 encoded.